Last updated: 1st November 2017

 There are a lot of people who wish to get started with Ruby and Rails, but don’t know where to start.
 I hope that this post will serve as a guide for those people.

 People try to develop Ruby and Ruby on Rails apps on Windows and they struggle with it.
 You can try developing on it, but know that it’s going to be more painful than the other options (Linux or Mac).

 It’s for this reason that I recommend installing Ubuntu in a VM (using VirtualBox) on your Windows PC if you’re in that environment.

 Once you’ve got Ubuntu setup, you can follow my Ubuntu, Ruby, ruby-install, chruby, Rails and You guide which will setup a proper development environment for you on Ubuntu.

 apt.
 That way lies pain and suffering.

-If you're on Mac, you can follow many of the same steps in the Ubuntu guide.
+If you’re on Mac, you can follow my Mac OS X, Ruby, ruby-instlal, chruby and You guide.
 Install ruby-install, chruby as per that guide, and then you can install Homebrew, and then install PostgreSQL by running this command:

 brew install postgresql